Customer retention

 As a small business owner, you’re always on the hunt for new customers — that’s the name of the game, after all!

 You need to make sure your business is always relevant and inviting to new customers and clients.
 The influx of different customers helps you keep customer service solid and your business and products innovative.
-New people keep you on your toes and they bring in new sources of revenue for the business.
+New people keep business fresh and they bring in new sources of revenue for the business.

 If revenue is starting to slow or get stagnant, it’s time for you to come up with some new and creative ways to market your business to new customers.
 But before we get too tactical with how exactly you can do that, it’s worth pressing pause and doing these things first: